The 4th of July

 Why the Controversy?

-One problem with dumping Columbus Day is widespread perception that Columbus actually contributed something.
+One problem with easily dumping Columbus Day is the widespread perception that Columbus actually contributed something.
 He did not.
 Italian Americans have adopted a myth that has taken on almost religious proportions.
 The holiday and parades are now tradition.
 This article in the NY Post illustrates an emotional appeal to keep the holiday.

 Suggestions